kbalk/booklist/README.md

 - DVD
 - Blu-Ray

-Note:  The media types may be in upper, lower or mixed case as the case will be ignored.
-Types that consist of more than one word may be enclosed in quotes or not; it doesn't matter.
+Note:  The media types can be in upper, lower or mixed case as the case will be ignored.
+Types that consist of more than one word may be enclosed in quotes or not.

 Also, some media types are supersets, i.e., a type of 'book' includes 'large print' books.
 A type of 'electronic resource' includes 'ebook'.